thdoan/magnify/README.md

 ### Step 2: Add the HTML

 Assign the `magnify-image` class to the small image.
 The URI to the large image can be placed in the `data-magnify-src` attribute (as shown below) or passed as the `src` option when calling the `.magnify()` function.
+Assign the `magnify` class to the small image's parent element.

 ```html
 <div class="magnify">